mollybrown/mollybrown.github.io/_posts/2017-01-02-goodbye-wordpress-hello-jekyll.md

 ---
 layout: default
 ---
-It's now 2017!
-Yay!
-While it's internet-culture hip to complain that 2016 sucked and we've all just barely survived, I beg to differ.
-Within the past six months I've quit a job, started Turing, finally joined a women's cycling team, completed the Udacity Front-End Development Nanodegree Program, and joined the board of a local non-profit.
-Suffice to say I am both short on time and excited about all that I am learning.
-However, there is still one thing that seemed to perpetually escape my ability to Get Shit Done - my personal website.

 Back in my days of working as a freelance photographer, I bought the domain name [mollyrachelbrown.com](http://mollyrachelbrown.com) to showcase my photography portfolio.
 I slapped a nice masonry Wordpress theme on top, uploaded some photos,